vaimo/composer-patches/README.md

 Patching is enabled when:

 * project has "patches" key defined under "extra"
-* project has "enable-patching" key defined under "extra" (use this one if there are no patches directly defined for the project)
+* project has "enable-patching" key defined under "extra"

-*
+_Note that the latter is only useful if you have no patches defined directly on the root level_

 ```
 {